INTERVIEW AND PHOTOS BY MARKO SYRJALA

-Former model Doro Pecsh formed a band Warlock in the early eighties and together they reached a great success worldwide until they called it quits by 1988, as Pesch launched a solo career.
-She has just released her new album called ?Classic Diamonds? and now after seventeen years she finally returned to play in Finland.
+Former model Doro Pesch formed a band Warlock in the early eighties and together they reached a great success worldwide until they called it quits by 1988, as Pesch launched a solo career.
+She just released her new album called “Classic Diamonds” and now after seventeen years, she finally returned to play in Finland.
 This interview was done right before their show in Helsinki last November.

 First of all congratulations on being finally here in Helsinki.
 It?s been a while since your last visit in here!

-Well I can?t remember but I know it?s the same company that Udo Dirkschneider is using.
-That?s all I know because they said that Udo is on the same label, on the same distributor and so on.
-In Europe it?s AFM but in States?
-I know that album will be out there at the end of January or in early February and I think that the label is called "The End" something?
+Well, I can’t remember but I know it’s the same company that Udo Dirkschneider is using.
+That’s all I know because they said that Udo is on the same label, on the same distributor and so on.
+In Europe it’s AFM but in the States?
+I know that album will be out there at the end of January or in early February and I think that the label is called “The End” something?

 The End Records?

 This is your first time ever in Finland with your own band Doro?

 Didn?t I play here in 1989 with Bobby Rondinelli on drums?

 No, you didn’t.